-The 2021 Japan TXI Study has been redesigned and is based on the redesign of the J.D.
-Power U.S. Tech Experience Index (TXI) StudySM in 2020.
-The 2021 Japan TXI Study specifically focuses on the installation of features on new vehicles and owner usage and problems experienced with these features, as well as their intentions to recommend and repurchase, based on 32 features that include advanced technologies such as active driving assistance.
+The study specifically focuses on the installation of features on new vehicles and owner usage and problems experienced with these features, as well as their intentions to recommend and repurchase, based on 31 features that include advanced technologies such as active driving assistance.

 Advanced Technology Award Recipients